Management

 Jocelyn Urias

-As an Analytical Associate, Jocelyn Urias supports the operations and administration of the Climate Action Reserve’s carbon credit programs and contributes to policy development, maintenance, and refinement of offset protocols.
+As Associate, Program Operations, Jocelyn Urias supports the operations and administration of the Climate Action Reserve’s carbon credit programs and contributes to policy development, maintenance, and refinement of offset protocols.

 Before starting at the Reserve, Jocelyn attended California State Polytechnic University Pomona, where she received a Bachelor of Science in Environmental Biology with a minor in Political Science in 2023.
 During her time as a student, she was an Ecotoxicology Research Assistant where she investigated toxic lead exposure of turkey vultures by performing molecular biology techniques, statistical analysis, and project administrative tasks.
 Additionally, she was a Wildlife Conservation and Education Research Assistant where she helped investigate wildlife activity in the San Gabriel Valley and biology education techniques used in non-biology major courses.
 Jocelyn also participated in Coral Reef Research in Hawaii, where she had the opportunity to spend time in Hawaii snorkeling and surveying the health of coral reefs.